Heathrow Terminal 1: Closure

+In 2018 an auction of the contents of Terminal 1 took place at the Thistle London Heathrow Hotel.

-As of 2019, the main terminal building still stands, empty but untouched, although some of the ancillary structures and contact piers have been demolished.
+The main terminal building is now empty and some of the ancillary structures and contact piers have been demolished.
+Today the terminal is used for training and emergency services exercises.
+It also handles the baggage system for Terminal 2.
+In 2025 Heathrow Airport announced plans to demolish the main terminal building and expand Terminal 2.

 Facilities

 Due to its impending closure, there were just seven shops left airside in the terminal by June 2015: Boots, Cocoon, Dixons Travel, Glorious Britain, WHSmith and World Duty Free.
 There was an airside link to Terminal 2 allowing passengers to use the facilities in that terminal.
 All Star Alliance members formerly in Terminal 1 moved to Terminal 2 due to its closure.
 The Star Alliance lounge, the El Al King David Lounge and the Servisair lounge were closed prior to the closure of the terminal.
 The British Airways International lounge near Gate 5 was operational until the end.
 The gates at Terminal 1 were numbered 2–8, 16–21 and 74–78.
-In early 2017 it was announced that the global auction firm CA Global Partners would host a series of auctions and private treaty sales involving all of the remaining contents of the terminal.
+From 2017 the remaining contents of the terminal were sold at auction and by private treaty.

 Ground transport

 Road links

-As part of the three central terminals at Heathrow, it was well linked to the M4 motorway via the M4 spur road and through a tunnel under the north runway.
-There was a short stay car park directly opposite the terminal and there was also a long stay car park on the Northern Perimeter Road by the northern entrance to the tunnel accessed by a shuttle bus service.
+As part of the three central terminals at Heathrow, it was linked to the M4 motorway via the M4 spur road and through a tunnel under the north runway.
+There was a short-stay car park directly opposite the terminal and a long-stay car park further away, accessed by a shuttle bus service.